AmericanWhitewater/nwi-data-tool/README.md

     reaches so that they match the upstream reach's take-out location.
     (Take-outs are snapped to downstream NHD segments using put-in information.)
+10. Generate candidate reach geometries based on put-in and take-out locations (if take-outs were incorrectly snapped, these geometries will be capped by distance)
+11. Re-snap take-outs to candidate reach geometries (to ensure that they don't involve traveling upstream)
-10. Stitch linework together between put-ins and take-outs to form `reach_segments`.
+12. Stitch linework together and crop between put-ins and take-outs to form `reach_segments`.

 These steps can be executed for a given HU4 (e.g. `1709`) using: